pcestola/ML4CV_assignement/README.md

     - Downloading the dataset (≈11GB)
     - Downloading pre-trained model weights for training (≈224MB)
     - Downloading trained model weights for evaluation (≈224MB)

-## Notebook Structure
-The notebook is organized into the following sections:
-- **Setup**: mounting the drive, setting paths, importing libraries, and downloading weights.
-- **Dataset**: overview and preparation of the dataset, including download.
-- **Model**: construction of the model.
-- **Training**: execution of the training loop.
-- **Test**: evaluation of model performance using mIoU and AUPR metrics.
-- **Ablation Study**: additional experiments and analyses.

----

-## Custom Library Overview
-- `lib.train`: contains routines for training, including model architecture definitions, loss functions, logging, and checkpointing.

-- `lib.test`: provides evaluation functions.
-This includes scoring functions, AUPR and mIoU.

-- `lib.data`: manages data loading and preprocessing for segmentation tasks.
-Includes a custom dataset class and synchronized augmentations classes to ensure consistency between image and mask transformations.

-- `lib.utils`: offers utility functions for visualization (e.g., displaying segmentation outputs, plotting performance metrics, and generating comparison plots).

 ## Expected Results
 After completing the evaluation processes, the following performance is expected on the StreetHazards test set: